-Please note, there is no way the ATC can guess which approach profile will be executed under an unrestricted approach.
-Therefore deconfliction happens only at final approach.
+Please note, ATC cannot determine what approach profile will be executed under an unrestricted approach.
+Therefore, deconfliction happens only at final approach.
 The flight lead should maintain his situational awareness and make his request at the right time considering other traffic around the airport.